Denise Brosseau

-Denise Brosseau (Sorel, 5 July 1936 - Montreal, 2 April 1986) was a Mexican-Canadian actress, also known as Denise Brossot, Denise Brousseau, Denise Sorel, Denise Jodorowsky and Denise Jodelle.
+Denise Brosseau (Sorel, 5 July 1936 – Montreal, 2 April 1986) was a Mexican-Canadian actress, also known as Denise Brossot, Denise Brousseau, Denise Sorel, Denise Jodorowsky and Denise Jodelle.
 She held a main role in La Cravate, the first movie of Alejandro Jodorowsky.

 Biography

 Denise Brosseau was born in Sorel, Quebec, Canada, in 1936.
 She was interested in acting since her youngest age, which is why she travelled to Paris with the journalist Francoise Gaudet-Smet.
-In France, she met the theater and film director Alejandro Jodorowsky, with whom she got married.
+In France, she met the theater and film director Alejandro Jodorowsky, whom she married.
 In the 1960s both travelled to Mexico.
 In Mexico she met the abstract painter Fernando Garcia Ponce and married him 27 April 1972, after her divorce from Jodorowsky.
 Some years after her marriage with Garcia Ponce she decided to acquire Mexican citizenship.
 In 1976 the couple traveled to Paris, together with their only son.
-In Paris she suffered a psychological crisis which forced her to return to her parents’ home in Canada.
-Months after that, she returned to Mexico temporarily, but she finally went back to Canada, where she died tragically in 1986.
+In Paris she suffered a psychological crisis which forced her to return to her parents' home in Canada.
+Months after that, she returned to Mexico temporarily, but she finally went back to Canada, where she died in 1986.